kitschpatrol/yanki-obsidian/README.md

 Easily jump back to source notes in Obsidian while studying in the Anki desktop application.

-The Yanki plugin detects your vault's name, and automatically turns any internal `[[WikiLinks]]` in your notes into `obsidian://` protocol links, which you can click through in Anki to get back to the source in Obsidian.
+The Yanki plugin detects your vault's name, and automatically turns any internal `[[WikiLinks]]` in your notes into deep `obsidian://` protocol links, which you can click through in Anki to get back to the source in Obsidian.

 ### Fancy Markdown